Hi (album)

 Hi is the tenth studio album by Scottish alternative rock band Texas, released on 28 May 2021 through BMG.
-Hi was originally intended to be based on "lost" outtakes from the recording sessions of their 1997 chart-topping White on Blonde album, but this was eventually shelved and ultimately led the band to create new material.
+The album was intended to be a release which would include "lost" outtakes from the recording sessions of their 1997 album White on Blonde, but this was eventually shelved and ultimately led the band to create new material.
+The album spawned two moderately commercial singles – the title track and "Mr Haze", and was supported by a further three singles – "Moonstar", "You Can Call Me" and "Unbelievable".

+The album was a commercial success for the band, peaking at number one on the albums charts in their native Scotland, as well as the independent albums charts in the United Kingdom.
+Additionally, it reached the top ten in Belgium, France and Switzerland, and became the 184th best selling album of the year in France.

 Background and recording

 During promotion for the album, lead singer Sharleen Spiteri stated: "Our excitement at finding this treasure trove of songs collided with our excitement back then and, unplanned, new songs started coming, you could say we were inspired by ourselves!"
 Other songs on the album include "Dark Fire", written with Richard Hawley, and "Look What You've Done", a duet between Spiteri and Clare Grogan of Altered Images.
 The record also features the ballad "Unbelievable".
 Speaking about the recording of the track, Spiteri said: "We don't usually do ballads, but this one really stuck.
 The words are very intimate and personal while the music sounds really epic."

-Writing and inspiration

 Several sonic elements are evident on Hi, including the "vintage R&B" track "Just Want to Be Liked", the country-inspired "Moonstar", "brawny guitar pop" on "Sound of My Voice" and "Italo-western decadence with a spicy hip-hop twist" on "Hi".
 "Mr. Haze" is a Motown-inspired track that samples and draws inspiration from Donna Summer's 1977 song "Love's Unkind".

-Collaborations

-The release and recording of Hi sees the band collaborate again with artists that have previously collaborated with the band, including singer-actress Clare Grogan on "Look What You've Done" and the Wu-Tang Clan and Ghostface Killah on "Hi".

-Grogan's previously worked with McElhone when they shared time recording together during Grogan's time in the band Altered Images who were active from 1979 to 1983.
+The release and recording of Hi sees the band collaborate again with artists that have previously collaborated with the band, including singer-actress Clare Grogan on "Look What You've Done" and the Wu-Tang Clan's RZA and Ghostface Killah on "Hi".
+Grogan's previously worked with McElhone when they shared time recording together during McElhone's time in the band Altered Images from 1979 to 1983.

 Previously, Texas had collaborated with the Wu-Tang Clan, Method Man and RZA in 1997 on the "All Day Every Day" remix of their gold-selling White on Blonde single "Say What You Want", as well as performing the track at the 1998 BRIT Awards.